cometbft/cometbft/docs/qa/method.md

     * `go run github.com/cometbft/cometbft/test/loadtime/cmd/report@f1aaa436d --database-type goleveldb --data-dir ./ > results/report.txt`
     * `go run github.com/cometbft/cometbft/test/loadtime/cmd/report@f1aaa436d --database-type goleveldb --data-dir ./ --csv results/raw.csv`
 3. File `report.txt` contains an unordered list of experiments with varying concurrent connections and transaction rate
+    * If you are looking for the saturation point
         * Create files `report01.txt`, `report02.txt`, `report04.txt` and, for each experiment in file `report.txt`,
           copy its related lines to the filename that matches the number of connections.
         * Sort the experiments in `report01.txt` in ascending tx rate order.
 Likewise for `report02.txt` and `report04.txt`.
+    * Otherwise just keep `report.txt`, and skip step 4.
 4. Generate file `report_tabbed.txt` by showing the contents `report01.txt`, `report02.txt`, `report04.txt` side by side
     * This effectively creates a table where rows are a particular tx rate and columns are a particular number of websocket connections.
 5. Extract the raw latencies from file `raw.csv` using the following bash loop.
 This creates a `.csv` file and a `.dat` file per experiment.
-   The format of the `.dat` files is amenable to loading them as matrices in Octave
+   The format of the `.dat` files is amenable to loading them as matrices in Octave.
+     * Adapt the values of the for loop variables according to the experiments that you ran (check `report.txt`).
+     * Adapt `report*.txt` to the files you produced in step 3.

     ```bash
     uuids=($(cat report01.txt report02.txt report04.txt | grep '^Experiment ID: ' | awk '{ print $3 }'))